fricour/ParticleDashboard/docs/index.md

 <div class="small note">
   The Underwater Vision Profiler 6 (UVP6) is an underwater imaging system developed to measure the size and gray level of marine particles.
 A key feature of the UVP6 is its <a href= 'https://github.com/ecotaxa/uvpec'>integrated classification algorithm</a>, which can automatically categorize observed particles and organisms into various taxonomic groups.<br><br>
   The transmissometer measures the transmittance of a light beam at a given wavelength through a medium.
-In order to get the data presented above, the transmissometer, mounted on autonomous floats, is vertically oriented in order to measure the particle accumulation on the upward-facing optical window when the float is drifting (i.e. parked at a specific depth).
+In order to get the data presented above, the transmissometer, mounted on autonomous floats, is vertically oriented to measure the particle accumulation on the upward-facing optical window when the float is drifting (i.e., parked at a specific depth).
 As a result, the transmissometer operates as an optical sediment trap (OST).<br><br>
   A k-day moving median average has been applied to highlight the trends. k = 60 for the particle concentrations and k = 12 for the optical sediment trap and particle size spectra data.<br><br>
   Outliers for both the particle concentrations and optical sediment trap plots were removed using the <a href='https://en.wikipedia.org/wiki/Interquartile_range#Outliers'>IQR method</a>.<br><br>
   These data were collected and made freely available by the <a href="https://argo.ucsd.edu">International Argo Program</a> and the national programs that contribute to it.
 The Argo Program is part of the Global Ocean Observing System.